Various Andhra Pradesh Tribes

 Koya Tribes of Andhra Pradesh: These are the southernmost branch in the Godavari valley.
 The word ‘Koya’ means hill-dweller.
 The Koya tribe is divided into several occupational tribes such as blacksmiths, carpenters, brass workers and basket-makers.

 Culture of Andhra Pradesh Tribes

 The tribes of Andhra Pradesh worship their own pantheon of nature gods and goddesses and continue to revel in their ancient customs and manners.

 Occupation of Andhra Pradesh Tribes

 Some of the tribal are occupied in trade and commerce, while their womenfolk are part of cottage industries like making toys, baskets, mats, beads and cosmetics.
-The way of living of these tribes are nomadic and they change their settlements based on the change in weather.
-The tribes enjoy lives in their own way.
-Their ways of recreation make them happy.
-Their forms of entertainment make their lives less difficult.
+The Tribal People of Andhra Pradesh are economically and technologically better equipped than the tribes of other regions.

 Indian Tribal People